Importing Campaigns from Google Ads into Microsoft Advertising: Everything You Need to Know

 Julia Meteer

-Julia is a Digital Marketing Associate who joined Cypress North in June 2022 and works out of our Buffalo office.
+Julia is a Digital Marketing Strategist who joined Cypress North in June 2022 and works out of our Buffalo office.
 She spends her days in the office working on campaign maintenance and budget tracking for our clients, in addition to other digital marketing tasks.

 Originally from Corning, Julia attended James Madison University, where she earned a Bachelor’s Degree in marketing with a concentration in digital marketing.